 5: Visit your child’s school and talk to their teachers.
 They need to be aware that it is happening and should be able to help.

-7: Don’t take away your child’s gadgets, regulate their use of technology.
+7: Don’t stop them going online, regulate their use of technology.
 It’s tempting, but many children don’t report cyberbullying because they are worried their phones, tablets or laptops will be taken away as a result.
+This could make them feel more isolated.
 Instead, regulate their use of technology and try to encourage them to use their devices in the same room as you.

 How BT Parental Controls can help keep your child safe